 Mr. Gandhi started his law practice.
 He went to South Africa in the course of a law suit.
 He saw the condition of the Indians living there.
 They were treated very badly by the white men.
 They were not allowed to travel in 1st class on the trains, also not allowed to enter certain localities, clubs, and so on.
 Once when Gandhiji was travelling in the 1st class compartment of the train, he was beaten and thrown out of the train.
 Then Mahatma decided to unite all Indians and started the Non-violence and Satyagrah Movement.
 In no time, the Movement picked up.

 Mahatma Gandhi returned to India and joined Indian National Congress.
 He started the Non-violence, Non-cooperation Movements here also.
-He travelled all over India, specially the rural India to see the conditions of the poor.
+He travelled all over India, especially the rural India to see the conditions of the poor.

 Mahatma Gandhi started Satyagrah Movement to oppose the Rowlatt Act and there was the shoot-out at Jalian-Wala-Bagh.
 The Act was drawn after many people were killed.
 He then started the Salt Satyagraha and Quit India Movements.
 And finally, Gandhiji won freedom for us.
 India became free on 15th August, 1947.
 He is called as “Father of the Nation”.
 Unfortunately, Gandhiji was shot on 30 January 1948 by a Hindu extremist Nathuram Godse.